alexandermorgan/vis-framework/doc/api/install_and_test.rst

 Optional: Install LilyPond for Annotated Scores
 -----------------------------------------------

-If you wish to produce annotated scores with the VIS Framework, you must install LilyPond.
+If you wish to produce annotated scores with the Vizitka, you must install LilyPond.

 The *outputlilypond* module, used by VIS, is targeted for 2.18.x versions of LilyPond, though it should also work with 2.16.x versions.
 We do note recommend versions numbered 2.15.x, 2.17.x, and 2.19.x, since these are intended only for LilyPond developers, and they may crash or produce incorrect output.